 Do you think we still have a long way to go before black women artists do not have to work twice as hard to get the recognition they deserve?

-Sheeba: If this question is still being asked, then, yes!
+Sheeba Maya: If this question is still being asked, then, yes!
 It is 2021 and we’re still celebrating the first Black female ‘this or ‘that’.
-The real question is who do we allow to validate that recognition.
+The real question is who do we allow to validate that recognition?

 What kind of difficulties have you faced as a black woman in order to become a successful artist and reach where you are today?

-Sheeba: One problem is this overall ever-present assumption that you lack anything of value or quality.
+Sheeba Maya: One problem is this overall ever-present assumption that you lack anything of value or quality.
 With white men, it’s the opposite.
-So Black women have to devote more energy into proving otherwise.
+So Black women have to devote more energy to proving otherwise.

 What has your experience with Wacom been like?